Morris High School Historic District

-Morris High School Historic District is a national historic district centered on a high school located at Morrisania, The Bronx, New York, New York.
-The district includes 51 contributing buildings.
+The Morris High School Historic District is a city and national historic district centered on Morris High School in Morrisania, Bronx, New York City.
+The district includes 51 contributing buildings on three city blocks.
 It includes the Morris High School, two streets of brick rowhouses, and Trinity Episcopal Church of Morrisania.
 The high school and rowhouses were built between 1897 and 1904.
-The church complex dates to the late-19th century, with the church started in 1874.
+The church complex started in 1874.
+Morris High School, and by extension the Historic District, sits upon one of the highest points in the Bronx.
+Hugo Auden, Warren C. Dickerson, Harry T. Howell, and John H. Lavelle designed many of the buildings.
+The district was listed on the National Register of Historic Places in 1983 and designated by the New York City Landmarks Preservation Commission in 1982.